exratione/thywill/doc/coreConfiguration.md

 Thywill is typically launched from a Node.js script in this way:

-    //
-    // Omitting setup of application, server, and callback variables
+    // Omitting setup of application, server, and callback variables.
     //
     // Load configuration.
     var config = require("./path/to/config");